2022 FIFA World Cup Group F: Matches

 All times listed are local, AST (UTC+3).

 Morocco vs Croatia

 The teams had previously faced each other once, in a 1996 friendly match that ended in a 2–2 draw.

 Although Croatia dominated possession, the match was one of few chances, and ended in a scoreless draw.

-The two sides would go on to face off again in the third place match, making this the second straight World Cup where the third place match was contested by two teams drawn in the same group (after Belgium and England did so in 2018).
+The two sides would go on to face off again in the match for third place, making this the second straight World Cup where the match for third place was contested by two teams drawn in the same group (after Belgium and England did so in 2018).